akpatiudo/covid19/README.md

 For more details and visualizations, refer to the accompanying Tableau dashboard and SQL queries.

 About the Author:
 Ebenezerakpati is a data analyst with expertise in SQL, data visualization, and project management.
 They have previously worked on diverse projects ranging from COVID-19 data analysis to machine learning applications.
-Explore more of Ebenezerakpati's insightful projects on Medium: Africa Continent COVID-19 Data Analysis.
+Explore more of Ebenezerakpati's insightful projects on Medium: [Africa Continent COVID-19 Data Analysis](https://medium.com/@ebenezerakpati/africa-continent-covid-19-data-analysis-as-of-january-2020-to-may-2023-an-sql-server-ssms-and-te-c68959096789)https://medium.com/@ebenezerakpati/africa-continent-covid-19-data-analysis-as-of-january-2020-to-may-2023-an-sql-server-ssms-and-te-c68959096789.